brian9206/HomeDockX/README.md

-# GestureDock
+# HomeDockX
-iPhone X Gesture + iPad floating dock with compatible gesture
+iPhone X gesture + iPad floating dock with perfectly compatible gesture Works well on iOS 11.3.1 with Electra1131

 # Credits
 This tweak is just a quick pasta from the following tweaks with adjustments.